Buckeye Balls

 Instructions

-- Mix PB, protein powder, oat flour, syrup, and salt.
-Add milk if needed for dough.
+Enable step-by-step mode- Mix the peanut butter, protein powder, oat flour, syrup, vanilla, and salt in a bowl.
+Add milk if needed to form a thick dough.

 What protein powder do you like to use in these?